dvl/raspberry-pi_timelapse/README.md

 # raspberry-pi_timelapse
-Script for capture images for timelapse using Raspberry PI
+Script to capture images for timelapse using Raspberry PI